 Configure a WitMotion IMU

-An inertial measurement unit (IMU) provides data for the AngularVelocity, Orientation, CompassHeading, and LinearAcceleration methods.
+An inertial measurement unit (IMU) provides data for the AngularVelocity, Orientation, CompassHeading, LinearAcceleration, and GetAccuracy methods.
 Acceleration and magnetometer data are available by using the sensor GetReadings method, which IMUs wrap.

 The imu-wit movement sensor model supports the following IMUs manufactured by WitMotion:

-Navigate to the Config tab of your robot’s page in the Viam app.
+Navigate to the Config tab of your machine’s page in the Viam app.
 Click on the Components subtab and click Create component.
 Select the movement-sensor type, then select the imu-wit model.
 Enter a name for your movement sensor and click Create.

 Creation of an `imu-wit` movement sensor in the Viam app config builder.